ManticoreGamesInc/platform-documentation/src/references/networking.md

 The other advantage of the client context is that **objects can look different to different players**.
 This makes them ideal for setting up things that look different depending on who is looking, like **User Interface** elements that show individual player data.

 Any objects in a client context cannot be collided with by players or targetted so they can also be used to simplify collision calculations.
-Instead of allowing collision with an intricate object, and place it into a client context, and then create an invisible cube (or other simple shape) to handle the actual collision.
+Instead of allowing collision with an intricate object, place it into a client context, and then create an invisible cube (or other simple shape) to handle the actual collision.

 Scripts inside of a client context will run on the client side,but can only affect things that are in the client context.
 So a client context script cannot move an object in the default context, for example, even if that object were networked.